Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Faces and orbit spaces of GKM manifolds

 Let $F$ be the $2$-face spanned by $uv$ and $vw$.
 The uniqueness of a local maximum on $F$ implies that any vertex $z \neq v$ of $F$ satisfies $z<_ov$ ($v$ is the maximal vertex of $F$).
 For $h_2 := vw\cdot uv$ choose $f_2$ so that $f_{2}^{-1}h_2$ is the simple loop at $u$ bounding $F$.
 Note that in case $u=w$ the face $F$ is a biangle, and the path $f_2$ is constant.
 Then we can decompose $g = h_3 h_2 h_1$ for certain paths $h_1$ and $h_3$, and write

 Notice that $g_1$ is a conjugated $2$-face corresponding to $F$, and $g_2$ is a path with lower multiplicity or height, as it traverses $F$ from the other side avoiding $v$, see Fig.~\ref{fig:indmor}.
-We can therefore apply the induction hypothesis to $g_2$.
+Therefore, $g_{2}$ decomposes by the induction assumption.
+Hence, $g$ decomposes as well.
+This completes the induction step, and the proof is complete.

 \end{proof}

 \begin{rem} An injective function $f\colon V\to \N$ induces a total order on $V$; as used in the proof, any total order on $V$ is induced by such a function.
 An acyclic orientation $o$ of the edges induces the partial order $\leq_o$ on $V$ with the property that the two boundary vertices of any edge are comparable.
 In the proof above, we used the well-known fact that it is always possible to extend this partial order $\leq_{o}$ to a total order.
 Hence, in Theorem~\ref{thm:hamcase} we could equivalently assume that we are given a total order on $V$ with the property that the induced orientation $o$ on edges is acyclic and satisfies $b_{4}(F,o)=1$ for any $2$-face $F$ in $\Gamma$. \end{rem}